raman-noodles/Raman-noodles/README.md

 ### User Flow: As a user you should follow these steps to apply Raman-Noodles to YOUR data
 #### Note: these are major steps that will walk you through the three major steps.
-1.
+1. [need to fill in]

 ### Example of Using Raman Noodles
-A juypter notebook
+A juypter notebook ... [need to fill in]

 ### Future Work
-The team will continue
+The team will continue working on this project in Spring of 2019 as apart of DIRECT program.
+Future tasks include:
+1. Increasing fuctionality of code for different substances beyond Formic Acid
+    a.
+Increasing the size of the library of component Raman Spectra
+2. Applying kinetic analysis to data sets to view the change in decomposition and formation of species given different boundary conditions (temperature, resonance time, and strech goal of pressure)

 ### Conclusion